 4.17.1 Description

 This use case proposes to add the scenarios on core network and service delivering and assurance to support the SLA of core network services.
 In 3GPP TS 28.312 [1], the existing use case and requirements for intent containing an expectation for 5GC network is described in clause 5.1.8, enabling MnS consumers to express intentions for 5GC network delivery (e.g., deploying 5GC sub-networks in specified areas) and performance assurance (e.g., maximum number of PDU sessions, number of registered users).
 Additionally, the 5GC Network Expectation defined in Clause 6.2.2.1.4 covers basic parameters like NF type, location, PLMN, and TAI.
-However, the existing capabilities fail to meet the following service experience--specific requirements:
+However, the existing capabilities fail to meet the following service experience-specific requirements:

 - MnS consumer expresses core network SLA-level latency assurance expectation for specific service flows.